Motivation in UX/UI Design

-Your constantly-updated definition of Motivation and collection of videos and articles
+Your constantly-updated definition of Motivation in UX/UI Design and collection of videos and articles

 Motivation is the mechanism behind many of our decisions and actions.
 Its most basic form is described by a layered model devised by Abraham Maslow, referred to as the hierarchy of needs.
 In this model, motivation is the driving force to satisfy the needs of each layer.